About KerryAnn

 In our past life, we had acreage and a large garden.

-We no longer want to spend a whole day every month, and time after work each day tending to our garden, although it was nice to have an acre of lawn, 50 odd fruit trees, and heaps of vegetable beds, it was a lot of work.
+We no longer want to spend a whole day every month, and time after work each day tending to our garden, although it was nice to have an acre of lawn, 50-odd fruit trees, and heaps of vegetable beds, it was a lot of work.

 Living on a low income.

-During the pandemic, we stayed on a small leased block of dirt without power (we use solar, gas & generator) or mains water, (we cart it in).
-Living without utilities teaches us to save water and reduce our reliance on power.
+During the pandemic, we stayed on our small leased block of dirt without power (we had solar, gas & generator) or mains water, (we carted it in).

 We have very few possessions due to downsizing to a motor home, no assets as we sold them earlier, no debts, have closed our business, and have had part-time jobs.
+Our house now has the necessities like a bed, seating, and white goods.
+However, there are no bookcases or shelves full of nicknacks.

 We are living simply and have saved wherever we can to build up our finances so that we can again have some savings to restart our travel journey and continue our retirement.